 - Access to an extensive network of candidates; and

 - Relationships with passive candidates who are experts in your field.

 Tip #5 for Working with a Recruiter: Build a Long-Term Relationship

-The more time you spend working with a job recruiter who demonstrates extensive experience and expertise, the more they will get to know your company.
+The more time you spend working with a job recruiter or headhunter who demonstrates extensive experience and expertise, the more they will get to know your company.
 The better the recruiter knows you, the more they can help sell your company and make it stand out in a competitive job market to candidates.